sqorn/sqorn/docs/docs/tutorial.md

   arg: ['The Way of Kings', 2010, 'Words of Radiance', 'Oathbringer'] }
 ```

+When called as a template string or passed string column names, `.ins` may only be called once.

 When passed an object, `.ins` can be called multiple times to insert multiple rows.
-Column names are inferred from object keys.
+Column names are inferred from examining all object keys.

 ```js
 sq.frm`book`